 (b) the Minister, by notice in the Gazette, declares that the State or Territory is not a participating jurisdiction.

 1.31.
-Competent Authority and authorized officers to act as soon as practicable
+Competent Authority and authorised officers to act as soon as practicable

 If —

-(a) the Competent Authority or an authorized officer is required to do something under these regulations; and
+(a) the Competent Authority or an authorised officer is required to do something under these regulations; and

 (b) no time limit is fixed within which the thing must be done,